JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-05-20-distilroberta_base_en.md

 ## Description

-This model is a distilled version of the [RoBERTa-base model](https://huggingface.co/roberta-base).
-It follows the same training procedure as [DistilBERT](https://huggingface.co/distilbert-base-uncased).
+This model is a distilled version of the `RoBERTa-base model`.
+It follows the same training procedure as `DistilBERT`.

-The code for the distillation process can be found [here](https://github.com/huggingface/transformers/tree/master/examples/research_projects/distillation).
 This model is case-sensitive: it makes a difference between english and English.

 The model has 6 layers, 768 dimensions, and 12 heads, totalizing 82M parameters (compared to 125M parameters for RoBERTa-base).
 On average DistilRoBERTa is twice as fast as Roberta-base.